 Trackbacks from: BUY SEPAZON NO PRESCRIPTION.
 BUY SEPAZON NO PRESCRIPTION.
 BUY SEPAZON NO PRESCRIPTION.
 SEPAZON price, coupon.
 SEPAZON recreational.
 SEPAZON canada, mexico, india.

 WOMEN'S INTERNATIONAL LEAGUE FOR PEACE AND FREEDOM PRINT BLOCK AND IMAGEThe women in the picture above are: Antia Augspurg, Charlotte Despard, Rosa Genoni, Alice Hamilton, Lida Gustava Haymann and Leapolding Kulka.
-The object of the fortnight is an image taken a print block of some of the delegates from the Women’s International League for Peace and Freedom (WILPF) at their 1919 conference in Zurich.
+The object of the fortnight is an image taken from a print block of some of the delegates from the Women’s International League for Peace and Freedom (WILPF) at their 1919 conference in Zurich.
 This image is taken from a printing block both are currently on display in the WWI gallery at the Museum.
 History of the WILPF The WILPF was established in 1915, it was first known as the ‘International Committee of Women for Permanent Peace’.
 1,200 women from various countries and cultures gathered together for their first Conference during the First World War.
 This was held at The Hague and they discussed the causes of war.
 The second conference was then held in Zurich in May 1919.
 Here it was decided that the league should be permanent and the name was changed to what it is known as now ‘WILPF.’
 The outcomes of the conference were that it reaffirmed the WILPF international links and that they denounced the final terms of the peace treaty ending First World War.
 They saw it as a scheme of revenge and (prophetically) felt this treatment would only lead to another war.
 The conference itself had some issues.
 It had to be held in Switzerland because the French government refused to allow the German women entry.
 Some delegates also felt that the German women should give an apology for the part their nation played in starting the war.
 The Women in the League Anita Augspurg – a German woman who received a doctorate in law from Zurich University.
 She was a well-established member of the women’s movement.
 Lida Gustava Heymann – also German.
 She taught at a charity school.
 She was active in the Germans women’s movement and met Augspurg in Berlin at an international congress for women.
 The two worked and lived together for the rest of their lives.
 Charlotte Despard – a British woman who was a suffragette and novelist.
 She formed another organisation, ‘The Women’s Peace Crusade’ which opposed all wars.
 Rosa Genoni – an Italian fashion designer, social journalist and lecturer who opposed the war.
 Alice Hamilton – an American women.
 She was a pioneer in industrial medicine.
 Lepoldina Kolka – from Austria- Hungary.
 She advocated transnational female solidarity against national chauvinism.
 The League today There are now WILPF groups in 32 countries and this expands every day.
 The women are now involved campaign against militarism, racism, economic injustice and human rights violations.
 They are very well respected, and are consulted by several United Nations agencies.
 By Charlotte Hall.
-Charlotte joined The Peace Museum in May 2014 as collections intern.
+Charlotte joined The Peace Museum in May 2014 as a collections intern.
 Charlotte has been leading a location audit of the collections and helped install and research objects in the newly developed WWI gallery.
 Charlotte is studying a Masters in Museum and Art Gallery studies at the University of Manchester.

 HARRY ROBERTS' BADGE Saturday 28 June is Armed Forces Day.
 The Peace Museum will be open for visitors and has a stall at City park as part of Bradford Council's commemorative event.
 Find our stall to find out about the three types of poppies, Bradford COs and soldiers in WWI.
 Visit the Museum to explore our new WWI Choices gallery.Our object of the fortnight this week is the badge of the Bradford Pals, a group within the West Yorkshire Regiment in the First World War.
 The badge is from the uniform of Harry Roberts, a decorated solider from the war who afterwards refused to discuss his experience at war.
 The ‘logo’ of the West Yorkshire Regiment was a horse.
 Many horses from Bradford were sent to France and other areas to be used in the cavalry or to aid in other ways, such as carrying supplies.
 The Bradford Pals produced a journal, ‘The Tyke’, whilst they were at war, and it contains the story of a horse known as 'Spare Parts' used by the soldiers in the regiment.
 This badge is on display in the new WWI Choices gallery with more of Harry's personal effects, documenting his time in the Pals, his bravery and awards.
 ‘Spare Parts, never was a name so well deserved’.
 The story of Spare Parts echoes the story of Joey, the fictional horse that is the main star of Michael Morpurgo’s War Horse.
 This month, the Museum has been running poppy workshops prior to some performances of War Horse at the Alhambra Theatre in Bradford.
 The workshops have focused around the Purple Poppy which remembers animals who have died or been injured in conflict, along with the traditional Red Poppy of remembrance and the White Poppy which calls to end all wars.
 Spare parts could be described as a horse that shouldn’t be loved, hence his name.
 In ‘The Tyke’ he is lovingly described as a bit of an ugly horse, with a lazy docile persona, rarely opening his one eye.
 Tales of troop experiences regularly featured in the Tyke, one tells of how an inexperienced rider was put off for life after a ride with Spare Parts, who in the end, felt so sorry for the horse, he dismounted and walked the rest of the way, thinking his weight was to blame for his poor health.
 The story of Spare Parts ends sadly.
 He was eventually reclaimed by his old fighting regiment in the Cavalry, meaning he would have to go back into battle.
 He received the news like a ‘Derby Winner’, proudly waving his tail and opening his one glorious eye.
 There was not a dry eye in the Bradford Pals Battalion; all knew his fate.
 The story ends with ‘Hush: ‘Spare Parts’ is asleep’.
 He may have been an odd looking horse, if he could even pass as a horse, but he was loved by many.
 This shows how the big part these horses played in the lives of the soldiers at war; Spare Parts gave them entertainment and companionship.
 The tale of Spare Parts was very similar to other horses that were sent off to war.
 Just like the soldiers who bravely gave their lives for their country in the War, this why today the Purple Poppy exists to remember the sacrifice of these many animals.
 It wasn’t just horses that were used in the War to help the armed forces, but also dogs and carrier pigeons, with many of these being killed or harmed.
 Even today animals serve alongside the armed forces.
 Highly trained sniffer dogs are used to find bombs and landmines, such as in the wars in Afghanistan and Iraq.
 These are crucial; they often save the lives of the soldiers in their regiment by finding the bomb before it detonates.
 Do animals have a choice as to whether they want to serve or not?
 Is it just as important to remember the service animals as well as the people?
 By Shannen Lang.
 Shannen is the Education and Collections Intern at the Peace Museum and a student at the University of Leeds.
 Shannen has lead the Museum's Stories in Stone project which has uncovered the untold stories of COs buried at Undercliffe cemetery, as part of the Choices project.
 Visit http://choicesthenandnow.co.uk/untold-stories/stories-in-stone/ for more details about the project.